Chelated minerals are a common ingredient in pet food

 “…food can affect health not only be their nutrient content and the amount consumed, but also by non-nutritive components, such as pesticides, fertilizers, preservatives, heavy metals and microbiological components”

 low concentrations to sustain life.
-These minerals (i.e. copper, iodine, iron,
+These minerals (e.g. copper, iodine, iron,

-health is good, the trace mineral content in fresh foods is optimal.
+health is good, trace mineral content in fresh foods is optimal.
 When soils

-are depleted, (typically from use of conventional fertilizers), the trace
+are depleted, (typically from use of conventional fertilizers), trace

 mineral content in plants are less than optimal.
 This is one reason why food